-On the first cycle you need to provide test sticks from day 6.
+On the first cycle, you need to provide test sticks from day 6.
 This helps the monitor pinpoint your hormone surge.
-Unfortunately it also mean using a lot of sticks if you ovulate late in your cycle.
-After the first cycle it will adjust to request tests between days 6-9.
+Unfortunately, it also means using a lot of sticks if you ovulate late in your cycle.
+After the first cycle, it will adjust to request tests between days 6-9.

-On the third cycle our tested had sex on the 3 days indicated as high and peak ovulation times.
+On the third cycle, our tester had sex on the 3 days indicated as high and peak ovulation times.
 That cycle resulted in a positive pregnancy test.
 In comparison with basal temperature testing the monitor was able to indicate the period of fertility before ovulation.
 It also gave a better insight into how fertile you were compared to reading an ovulation stick manually.

 Ease of Use

-At first the machine appear to be very confusing to use.
+At first, the machine appears to be very confusing to use.
 It does have a bit of a learning curve compared to eyeballing an ovulation stick.
 We then realized it’s actually fairly simple to operate.
 There are very few buttons to press other than an on-off switch and a cycle reset.

-You press the pink button to set the first day cycle (bleeding).
+You press the pink button to set the first-day cycle (bleeding).
 The machine will then count your cycle days.
-Between day 6-9 it will be ask you to begin testing your urine until your ovulation is detected.
+Between day 6-9 it will ask you to begin testing your urine until your ovulation is detected.

 Your cycle needs to be set on day 1-4 otherwise you need to wait until your next cycle.
 Starting after this will skew results as the machine keeps a memory of each cycle.